mekbiba/openhr/README.md

-The goal of this small project is to automate the Human Resource and Payroll system for small-scale enterprises.
+The goal of this project is to automate the Human Resource and Payroll system for small-scale enterprises.